PingOne

 Merging or overwriting memberships only applies to SCIM, Slack, and GitHub EMU provisioning connections.

-Determines whether to deprovision a user in the Slack user directory when the user is deprovisioned in the PingOne identity store.
+Determines whether to deprovision a user in the target identity store when the user is deprovisioned in the source identity store.

-Determines whether to deprovision users that were provisioned using this rule if the rule is deleted.
+• Deprovision on rule deletion: Determines whether to deprovision users if the associated provisioning rule is deleted.

 10. Click Save.